 Utilize Wall Space and Corners

-By incorporating layering techniques, selecting plants with complementary growth habits, and using innovative containers and structures, you can maximize space in your indoor vertical garden.
+You can maximize space in your indoor vertical garden by incorporating layering techniques, selecting plants with complementary growth habits, and using innovative containers and structures.
 Furthermore, utilizing wall space and corners will enable you to create a lush and vibrant garden that thrives within the confines of your urban living space.
-With careful planning and thoughtful design, your indoor vertical garden will not only be functional but also a beautiful and inspiring addition to your home.
+With careful planning and thoughtful design, your indoor vertical garden will be functional and a beautiful and inspiring addition to your home.

 Tips for Saving Money on Indoor Gardening Supplies